natecollins/nofus-php/README.md

 Queries the database for information on columns from a given table.
 If no table is specified, then it queries all tables for column info.
 It returns columns info cordered by ordinal position.
 Currently, this function only returns: 'name' (string), 'is_nullable' (bool), 'is_autokey' (bool)

 - **startTransaction()**
+Takes: boolean|null (optional)
+Returns: nothing

+Start a transaction.
+Optionally, can pass a boolean to set the transaction isolation.
+If set to true, sets transaction isolation to "READ COMMITTED"; if false, sets it to "REPEATABLE READ"; if left null, no transaction level is set (MySQL default is "REPEATABLE READ").

 - **commitTransaction()**
+Takes: nothing
+Returns: nothing

+Commits a previously started transaction to the database.

 - **rollbackTransaction()**
+Takes: nothing
+Returns: boolean

+Attempts to rollback a previously started transaction.
+Returns false if there was no previously started transaction, or true otherwise.

 - **getQueryCount()**
+Takes: nothing
+Returns: int

+Return the number of queries run since this object was created.

 - **getLast()**
+Takes: nothing
+Returns: string

+Returns a dump of the last query run; if last query was part of a transaction, then returns a dump of all queries run since the transaction was started.

 Private Methods
 ---------------